The Witcher (TV series): Specials

 On August 26, 2020, a making-of about the first season of the show titled Making The Witcher was released on Netflix.
 On September 2, 2020, the making-of series The Witcher: A Look Inside the Episodes premiered on Netflix.

-With the release of the second season, Netflix released on December 17, 2021, Making the Witcher: Season 2, The Witcher Bestiary Season 1, Part 1, The Witcher Bestiary Season 1, Part 2, The Characters of the Continent, and The Witcher: Fireplace.
+With the release of the second season, Netflix released on December 17, 2021, Making The Witcher: Season 2, The Witcher Bestiary Season 1, Part 1, The Witcher Bestiary Season 1, Part 2, The Characters of the Continent, and The Witcher: Fireplace.

+On July 27, 2023, along with the third season's second-part premiere, Netflix released the making-of special Making The Witcher: Season 3.